Overhead compensation

 list.Sort();

-If we run the code without(!) a profiler and use the Stopwatch class to get real-world execution times, we learn that the list creation takes about 20% of the time, while the sort call takes 80% of the time.
+If we run the code without (!) a profiler and use the Stopwatch class to determine the actual execution times, we find that filling the list takes about 20% of the time, while the sort call takes 80% of the time.

 Why do profilers show incorrect execution times?